How ‘Putin’s chef’ and his Wagner Group cronies are cashing in on conflict

 What is known is that Wagner has forged highly lucrative links with the RSF and Dagalo, including the creation of gold-smuggling chains from Sudan to Russia via Dubai and Syria.

-Prigozhin, nicknamed ‘Putin’s Chef’ after a catering company he owned was given lucrative government contracts, is also said to own M Invest, which controls Meroe Gold, the third-largest gold producer in South Africa and a mining concern rapidly expanding in Sudan.
+Mr Prigozhin, nicknamed “Putin’s Chef” after a catering company he owned was given lucrative government contracts, is also said to own M Invest, which controls Meroe Gold, the third-largest gold producer in South Africa and a mining concern rapidly expanding in Sudan.
 Both companies have been placed under US Treasury and European Union sanctions.

 An investigation by CNN documented 16 military flights from Sudan to Russia via the Syrian port city of Latakia and the Central African Republic (CAR).
-These are believed to have moved almost $2billion in bullion over 18 months, it reported.
+These are believed to have moved almost $2bn (£1.6bn) in bullion over 18 months, it reported.

 Under a deal signed in 2019 with Sudan’s former president Omar Hassan al-Bashir, the Kremlin has agreed to export weapons to the country as well as construct a base at Port Sudan.
 Calls by Moscow for a ceasefire in the current violence may thus be genuine, if self-serving.